grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

 ---
 layout: distill
-title: "The illusion of mastery: Breaking the Cycle of Benchmark Memorization with Generative Evaluation"
+title: "The Illusion of Mastery: Breaking the Cycle of Benchmark Memorization with Generative Evaluation"
-description: Static evaluation traps LLMs in a cycle of overfitting, leading to inflated benchmark scores but fragile real-world performance.
-This post argues for a paradigm shift to generative evaluation, a dynamic engine that creates infinite novel tasks.
-By targeting unseen reasoning patterns and high-impact corner cases, it moves beyond memorization to genuinely measure and incentivize the generalizable intelligence required for AGI.
+description: Modern AI models that score perfectly on standardized benchmarks often fail in real-world applications.
+In this post, we first examine why current evaluation paradigms increasingly fail to capture how models perform in real-world scenarios, leading to an illusion of competence.
+Then, we introduce generative evaluation that automatically creates novel, diverse tasks every time a model is tested, and explain how it offers a more realistic way to measure what AI systems can actually do.
 date: 2026-04-27
 future: true
 htmlwidgets: true